noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 *Do biofuels produce less carbon dioxide per kWh of energy produced??*

+`Choose a biofuel`

 ##### Investigate phenomena associated with claim
+- What happens during combustion
 - Enthalpy
 -